 The winter season is always a drag.
-There is snow storms, freezing cold weather, and of course messy driveways.
+There are snowstorms, freezing cold weather, and of course messy driveways.
 Quoting a driveway snow removal job requires many details in order for you to get paid what the job is worth and remain competitive and reasonable for the customers. ultimately it comes down to how long it’s going to take you to get there and get the job done to move on to the next customer on your snowplow route.
-Before considering any of the factors below, you need to know how much your equipment, gas and time are worth per hour.
+Before considering any of the factors below, you need to know how much your equipment, gas, and time are worth per hour.

 Here are a few tips on how to accurately quote a new snow plowing job:

 The Size of the drive is a huge factor in how to determine the price of a snowplow.
 Why?
 Because the bigger the driveway, the more time it will take, and time is money during a snow storm!
 There are all shapes and sizes so first, you need to create a chart.
 Within the chart, you can ask how many cars wide, how many cars long, the widest part of the driveway and the narrowest part of the driveway.
 Once you ask the customer these questions you can then start forming a price range.
 Let’s say a driveway is 2 cars wide and 2 cars long you now have the beginning steps on how to price a snowplow.